nltk/nltk_book/en/ch05-draft.rst

 variety of sources, including literature, journalism, telephone conversations, instant messaging, and web pages.

-Exploratory data analysis, the focus of this section, is a technique for learning about a specific linguistic pattern, or `construction`:dt:.
+`Exploratory data analysis`:dt:, the focus of this section, is a technique for learning about a specific linguistic pattern, or `construction`:dt:.
 It consists of four steps, illustrated in Figure exploration_.

+..
+XX add more examples of "constructions"

 .. _exploration: